zephchang/emerson/docs/planning.md

 > get python to import json [done]

-> get json to upload to supabase
+> get json to upload to supabase [done]

+> Get rewrite done where we can pull from supabase [done]

+> setup a backend using python [done]

+> Let's get the paragraphs into the UI

+> And then go back and do kant's full prologuea